dirkkelly/dirkkelly/content/survive/i-don-t-want-to-die-in-america.md

 ---
 These magnficant American lands are filled with beautiful people, living in a poisoned culture which is killing both.

-That’s why I became so anxious
+That’s why I became so anxious.

-That’s why I sunk into depression
+That’s why I sunk into depression.

-That’s why I stopped caring about anything, anyone
+That’s why I stopped caring about anything, anyone.

-That’s why I left New York
+That’s why I left New York.

-That’s why I made jobs in Perth
+That’s why I made jobs in Perth.

-That’s why I will go home
+That’s why I will go home.

 That’s where I’ll die, as we all do.